ahmdIbrhm/BicycleSharingSystem/README.md

 * Query to get the available cities in the database:
 `select ?city ?name where{ ?city <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://www.wikidata.org/entity/Q515> . ?city <http://www.w3.org/2000/01/rdf-schema#label> ?name }`

+The next three queries are to get the same content but we chosed the fastest one which is the first one:

-* Query to get the stations associated to the selected city with their current states and the information about the states:
+1. Query to get the stations associated to the selected city with their current states and the information about the states:
 ```PREFIX wdt: <http://www.wikidata.org/prop/direct/>
 SELECT ?station ?lat ?lon ?capacity ?bank_card ?name ?max_date ?av_bikes ?av_docks ?address ?last_time
       WHERE {  ?station <http://www.w3.org/2003/01/geo/wgs84_pos#long> ?lon ;